 We know that it’s important for you to look your best.
-UF surgeons frequently treat men at their plastic surgery center in Gainesville, Fla. and enjoy seeing the great benefit that cosmetic surgical and nonsurgical care can add to their patients’ lives.
+University of Florida Health surgeons frequently treat men at their plastic surgery center in Gainesville, Florida. and enjoy seeing the great benefit that cosmetic surgical and nonsurgical care can add to their patients’ lives.

 When diet and exercise fail to smooth out localized fat deposits, a procedure known as liposuction may help.
 There are three common liposuction techniques available for contouring hips, buttocks, thighs, neck, arms, chest, and abdomen.
 Talk to your doctor about the technique that is right for you.
 Initial results may appear in 2-4 weeks.
 More Information from Plasticsurgery.org